 Without giving away all our secret recipes, the power of Open Social lies in our ability to instantly deploy ‘out-of-the-box’ online community solutions for any organization that needs one.
-As soon as it’s deployed, the client or their site-manager can then customize their new site in a number of ways to suit their organization—from adding branding and selecting a color scheme for the platform to uploading an array of diverse content and changing the layout of the content blocks on user landing pages.
+As soon as it’s deployed, the client or their site manager can then customize their new site in a number of ways to suit their organization—from adding branding and selecting a colour scheme for the platform to uploading an array of diverse content and changing the layout of the content blocks on user landing pages.

 The ease of deployment has also enabled Open Social to offer a multi-site solution to clients.
 If a client needs a number of separate (but interoperable) communities, Open Social can create a custom community template that lets us nearly instantly deploy a new community and make it live.
-Ronald te Brake explains, “We have a template—a shared set of features that has been combined—and you can use that to easily install a new environment with the same configurations.”
+Ronald te Brake explains, “We have a template—a shared set of features that have been combined—and you can use that to easily install a new environment with the same configurations.”

 This solution is very useful for large NGOs that regularly run different projects or campaigns, both internally and externally, and need a standardized way to bring stakeholders together online.

 What makes all of this possible is an in-house application we developed called Multiverse, built as our interface with the Platform.sh API.
 The name Multiverse refers to the idea that all our client communities exist simultaneously, in parallel, as universes on their own.
 Yet, the concept of the multiverse is also connected to the idea that all these ‘universes’ (i.e. online communities) are slight variations of each other.
 As if they all follow the same template.